parasytezz/tp/docs/DeveloperGuide.md

 ### Value proposition

-Studying in a foreign country can be disorienting and isolating, this application will help users keep track of the contacts and important details of the people they meet in NUS so that they can connect with others conveniently.
-This application will also help them manage their spending while in a foreign country.
+Studying abroad can often feel overwhelming, and building a support network is essential to feeling connected and settled.
+This application empowers users to organize and easily access contact information and key details about the people they meet at NUS, fostering meaningful connections and a sense of community.
+Additionally, the app provides tools to manage spending effectively, helping international students stay on top of their finances and focus on making the most of their time in a new country.

 ---